gabrieldezena10/personal-development-index/books/Extreme Programming/README.md

 Collective code ownership requires teamwork.
 Pair programming makes two people responsible for each line of code in the system, increasing the sense if team ownership.
 Coding standards provide a vocabulary of coding idioms.

+### 2.4 Integrate Continually
+**Goal: to reduce impact of adding new features**

+Integrate continually, merging new tasks and tests into the main source code repository as soon as they're comleted.
+Run the tests to verify that the new code fits well into the system.
+Fix any errors.

+By keeping tasks small, pairs can integrate their work after a few minutes or few hours - everyone can work on the freshest possible working code.

+- Integration must be simple.
+Just run the test suites, merge, and commit the code.
+It must be quick and painless.
+Automate as much as you can.
+- Developer machines should also be stateless.
+Any code or artifact necessary for integrating or building should be in source control.
+You should be able to switch to a different computer, checks out the latest code, and start a new task

+## 3. Business Practices

+- The customer has finite time limits
+- You have finite resources

+  Exceding either or both increases the chance of failure. **Quality is also up to the customer**, but the developers should make the technical risks of reducing quality clear.
+The custumer must decide if having a good-enoughfeature by a certain date is more important than having a perfect software later.

+  XP is designed to minimize risk.
+Including the customer in the team improves communication between customer and developers.
+It's easier to ask the customer what she wants directly instead of making guesses.

+### 3.1 Add a Customer to the Team
+**Goal: to address business concerns accurately and directly**

+...